ZoeMeow1027/fashion-shop-flutter/README.md

 Currently, this project is still running in localhost, so you need to host server your self.
 To create a host server, [navigate here](https://github.com/HungHungGNX/PBL6__Ecommerce/).

 - Download and install Flutter.
-You can [download here](https://flutter.dev/).
+You can [get it here](https://flutter.dev/).
 - Clone this project and type command: `flutter run`.

 ## What features am I done?